-Non-competition and Non-solicitation.
-Ms. Buck has entered into an invention, non-disclosure and non-competition agreement, which provided that she would not compete with us or solicit our clients or customers for a year after the termination or cessation of her employment with us, and further provides that she would not solicit our employees for one year after the termination or cessation of her employment with us.
+Non-solicitation.
+Ms. Lackey has entered into an invention, non-disclosure and non-solicitation agreement, which provides that she will not solicit our clients or customers for a year after the termination or cessation of her employment with us, and further provides that she will not solicit our employees for two years after the termination or cessation of her employment with us.